apteryxxyz/jswhat/README.md

 `jsWhat` is a JavaScript version of the existing [pyWhat](https://github.com/bee-san/pyWhat).
 Works in NodeJS, the browser and the command line.

 Have you ever come across a mysterious 🧙‍♂️ piece of text and wondered what it might be?
 Perhaps something like `rBxwE6ivExFJjRPh5cZtpq1ghTDm6cV5YP` or `2001:0db8:85a3:0000:0000:8a2e:0370:7334`?

 Well with `what` all you have to do is ask `what rBxwE6ivExFJjRPh5cZtpq1ghTDm6cV5YP` and it will tell you!
-You can even type more than one piece of text and `what` will try to identify them all (`what rBxwE6ivExFJjRPh5cZtpq1ghTDm6cV5YP 2001:0db8:85a3:0000:0000:8a2e:0370:7334`).
+You can even feed `what` more than one piece of text and it will try to identify them all (`what rBxwE6ivExFJjRPh5cZtpq1ghTDm6cV5YP 2001:0db8:85a3:0000:0000:8a2e:0370:7334`).

 `what`s' job is to help you by identifing what something is.
-Wether it be a simple string of text, a file, or even a URL! `what` can read a file and identify text within it, fetch data from a URL and identify text within that data, or simply identify a string of text.
+Whether it be a simple string of text, a file, or even a URL! `what` can read a file and identify text within it, fetch data from a URL and identify text within that data, or simply identify a string of text.

 # 🏓 Table Of Contents